 The V/Q ratio of the lung is measurable by the multiple inert gas elimination technique (MIGET).
 The lung divides into a number of compartments, and a mixture of 6 gases is inhaled.
 The V/Q of each compartment can be calculated using the expiration of the different gases and mathematical models.

-Alveolar dead space occurs when some alveoli are not ventilated, resulting in a low V/Q ratio.
-Alveolar dead space increases the total physiological dead space, decreasing alveolar ventilation; this results in a decreased V/Q ratio and decreases PAO2 for functional alveoli.
+Alveolar dead space occurs when some alveoli are not ventilated, resulting in a high V/Q ratio.
+Alveolar dead space increases the total physiological dead space, decreasing alveolar ventilation; this results in an increased V/Q ratio and decreases PAO2 for functional alveoli.
 Hypoxemia results from the reduced PAO2, which may be corrected by oxygen therapy to increase the PAO2 of functioning alveoli.

 A number of conditions can cause right-to-left shunts that cause a V/Q mismatch.
 At a microscopic level, pulmonary arteriovenous malformations provide a route from arterial to venous blood in the pulmonary circulation that bypasses the pulmonary capillaries where gas exchange occurs.
 Congenital heart defects can cause right-to-left shunts at a macroscopic level.
 In the case of ventricular septal defects, the right ventricle may hypertrophy to the point that the right ventricle has a higher pressure during systole than the left ventricle, causing blood to flow from the right to left ventricle, bypassing the pulmonary circulation.
 Physiologic right-to-left shunts may also occur if perfusion reaches areas of the lungs that are not ventilated, which may result from airway obstructions, pulmonary edema, and pneumonia.
 The effect of physiologic right-to-left shunts is minimized by hypoxic vasoconstriction in the pulmonary circulation, which redirects blood flow to better-ventilated areas of the lungs for more efficient exchange.